hyperclocked333/miners-haven-mod-reborn/README.md

 leaderboard stats
 teleports (prob not because of detections)
 script based wiki (?)
-security checks incase dint wants to pull some stupid shit
+security checks incase dint wants to try and change the anticheat again to catch ppl off guard

 # Script